spack/spack-tutorial/tutorial_configuration.rst

-This ensures that no other compilers are used, as the user configuration scope is the last scope searched and the ``compilers::`` line replaces all previous configuration files information.
+This ensures that no other compilers are used, as the user configuration scope is the last scope searched and the ``compilers::`` line replaces information from all previous configuration files.
 If the same configuration file had a single colon instead of the double colon, it would add the GCC version 7.5.0 compiler to whatever other compilers were listed in other configuration files.